10 Books to Make You a Better Writer

 “Do you want to read the best stories or do you want to read the best writing?”

 “I want to read the best writing.”

 I quickly named 7 books before I began to struggle.
-Dozens of others were flickering through my mind, but they were mostly examples of great storytelling, employing marvelous narrative arcs and character arcs.
-But my list was to be about great writing: sentence construction, word selection, vivid description and an intriguing sequencing of mental images.
+Dozens of other titles were flickering through my mind, but they were mostly examples of great storytelling, employing marvelous narrative arcs and character arcs, but my list was to be about great writing: sentence construction, word selection, vivid description and sequencing of mental images.
 Every style of great writing I could think of was already represented on my list.

 Indiana Beagle saved me.
 “Wizard,” he said, “let me ask the rabbit hole tribe to name the last 3 books.”

 “So let it be written,” I said, “So let it be done.”

 Indy snickered in that way he does when he knows I’m being pompous.

 Anyway, here’s my list:

 East of Eden is a better story, but Charley will teach you more about writing.
 Let Steinbeck show you how to unveil a mental image from an interesting perspective, restrain yourself from saying too much, and delight your reader with unexpected observations and connections.
 A second example of a well written book-without-a-plot is Steinbeck: A Life in Letters, the personal letters written by Steinbeck to his friends between 1923 and 1968.

 Frost communicates bigger ideas in fewer words than any other writer I have ever read.
 Let him teach you the power of metaphor, the magic of meter (rhythm,) and the use of the perfect word.